RPTV (TV channel): Background

+Launch

-On January 31, 2024, as CNN Philippines signed off at 10:00 p.m. (after airing it's last program Building Bridges), TV5 Network took over the entire RPN-9's airtime.
-This included a test broadcast unveiling RPTV as its replacement.
+On January 31, 2024, after CNN Philippines signed off at 10:00 pm (after airing its last program, Building Bridges), TV5 Network took over the entire RPN-9 airtime.
+This included a test broadcast unveiling RPTV as its replacement (with RPTV's looping logo played after CNN Philippines signed off).
 The takeover was later confirmed during TV5's late-night newscast, Frontline Tonight.
-However, it wasn't until February 6, 2024, at the TV5 Media Center when MediaQuest, TV5, and Nine Media formalized a content distribution, sales, and marketing services agreement for the new channel.
+However, it was not until February 6, 2024, at the TV5 Media Center, that MediaQuest, TV5, and Nine Media formalized a content distribution, sales, and marketing services agreement for the new channel.
 RPN retains the license and transmission operations for the network, as current ownership restrictions limit the number of stations a franchise holder can own in a specific media market.

-RPTV's first broadcast aired on February 1, 2024, at 6:00 a.m. with Ted Failon at DJ Chacha sa Radyo5 as its inaugural program.
-At the same time, RPTV replaced One PH on DTT subchannels across TV5-owned and Mediascape-affiliated stations, though One PH remains available on Cignal TV and other cable and satellite platforms.
+RPTV's first commercial broadcast commenced on February 1, 2024, at 6:00 am with Ted Failon at DJ Chacha sa Radyo5 as its inaugural program.
+At the same time, RPTV replaced One PH on DTT subchannels across TV5-owned and Mediascape-affiliated stations, with One PH reverting its availability via Cignal TV, Streamtech-owned Planet Cable and other cable and satellite platforms.
+However, One PH would resume its free-to-air broadcast on channel 51 on August 29, 2026.

 Programming

 RPTV's programming consists of simulcasts and reruns of select shows from TV5 and its sister channel One PH, sporting events and programs by One Sports/Sports5 as well as other channels owned by its cable provider Cignal TV.
-This includes Eat Bulaga!, the PBA and NBA basketball games, and content produced and distributed by Viva Communications, which were previously aired on RPN (Eat Bulaga! and NBA basketball games were previously also aired on the original Channel 9 user from 1958 to 1969, ABS-CBN).
-The network also features TV5's morning show Gud Morning Kapatid (which is cut to live at 6:00 a.m., the time which the network signs on due to RPN's broadcasting guidelines) as well as flagship newscast Frontline Pilipinas and Una Sa Lahat.
+This includes Eat Bulaga! along with the PBA, NBA, NCAA Philippines and UAAP games, which were previously aired on RPN (Eat Bulaga! and the NBA, NCAA Philippines and UAAP games were previously also aired on the original Channel 9 user from 1958 to 1969, ABS-CBN, which frequently shares several programs with RPN).
+The network also features TV5's flagship newscast Frontline Pilipinas along with its lead-in Una sa Lahat.
 RPTV carries reruns of current affairs programs from CNN Philippines, now handled by Nine Media's parent company, Broadreach Media, through NewsWatch Plus.

-The return of One PH programs on RPTV also marks the revival of content previously aired on 105.9 True FM (formerly 92.3 Radyo5 True FM) following the closure of the news and sports channel AksyonTV five years ago.
+The return of One PH programs on RPTV also marks the revival of content previously aired on 105.9 True FM (formerly 92.3 Radyo5 True FM) following the closure of the news and sports channel AksyonTV five years prior.